The German version of the General terms and conditions shall prevail, whereas the English version is provided for information only.

 2. The Customer can place an order per fax, e-mail, via the online-form on the website or in writing.
 The placement of an order shall be a binding offer to conclude a purchase contract for the respective product.

 3. The Seller shall immediately send a confirmation of the receipt of the order per fax or per e-mail.

-a) When such payment methods as prepayment/bank transfer, credit card, bill, cash on delivery are chosen, the purchase contract shall come into force not after the acknowledgement of the receipt of an order, but only after a separate e-mail with the letter of acceptance of an order has been sent or after the goods have been delivered.
+a) When such payment methods as prepayment/bank transfer, credit card, bill are chosen, the purchase contract shall come into force not after the acknowledgement of the receipt of an order, but only after a separate e-mail with the letter of acceptance of an order has been sent or after the goods have been delivered.
 The Seller is entitled to accept the formal offer within 5 working days.
 If the goods have been ordered by electronic means, the Seller has a right to accept the offer within 2 working days after its receipt.
 The offer shall be immediately considered as accepted if the Seller delivers the ordered goods within the mentioned period.

 b) In case of such payment methods as Sofortüberweisung, PayPal or direct debit the purchase contract comes into force immediately after the payment order has been received by the Customer.

 4. The contract shall come into force under the condition that in case of an incorrect, incomplete or improper delivery of the ordered items by the manufacturers or suppliers of the Seller, the contract will be considered as thenot completed or partially completed.

 This only applies if the the failure to deliver the goods has occurred through no fault of the Seller and the Seller has duly concluded a corresponding contract with the supplier to deliver the goods and satisfy the terms of the purchase agreement.